Home » Metabolism » Metabolic Diet » Healthy Menu

 Another idea is to start encouraging your child to read food labels.
 As soon as they begin reading, you can start helping them learn how to identify good foods and ones they should avoid.

 Don’t cut out macaroni and cheese from your child’s diet forever.
 Homemade macaroni and cheese is a better option.
 Keep the portions small and use low-fat or soy-substitute cheeses to reduce the fat content.
-Consider throwing in some vegetables, too; broccoli, tomatoes, or green peppers would all be good ideas.
+Consider throwing in some vegetables, too; broccoli, tomatoes, or peppers would all be good ideas.

 And don’t forget that the best way to teach your child that there is more to life than eating macaroni and cheese is by demonstrating through example.